cannavaro2010/Milestone02/README.md

   - All fields have labels and required validation.
     ![manual test Screenshot](img/tests_imgs/contact-form.png).

-  - The submit button is properly labeled and accessible.
-Upon submission, a message appears at the bottom confirming a response within 5 days.
+  - The submit button is properly labeled and accessible, upon submission, a message appears at the bottom confirming a response within 5 days.

     ![manual test Screenshot](img/tests_imgs/response-message-conact-form.png).